 True pioneers often set out with limited resources, no clear path and no instructions.
 Nonetheless, they move boldly forward.

-In 1984, Douglas Lasdon launched the Urban Justice Center in much the same way: working from a burned out building in East Harlem with almost no funding.
-We arrived at soup kitchens, jails and shelters (places others would not go) and set up free legal clinics.
-Today, in spite of social opposition and division, we remain champions of change.
+In 1984, Douglas Lasdon launched the Urban Justice Center (UJC) in much the same way, from a burned out building in East Harlem, with almost no funding.
+He took his legal expertise to soup kitchens, jails, and shelters (places others would not go) and set up free legal clinics.
+Forty years later, in spite of social opposition and division, UJC remains a champion of change.

 Our work is made possible by an incredible network of supporters, from generous individuals to socially responsible corporations.